-In April 1998, the CFTC removed the prohibition on off-exchange trade options on the enumerated agricultural commodities subject to a number of regulatory requirements 63 FR 18821 (Apr.
+In April 1998, the CFTC removed the prohibition of off-exchange trade options on the enumerated agricultural commodities subject to a number of regulatory requirements 63 FR 18821 (Apr.
 16, 1998).
-Thereafter, the Commission streamlined the regulatory and paperwork burdens in order to increase the utility of agricultural trade options while maintaining basic customer protections.
+Thereafter, the Commission streamlined the regulatory and paperwork burdens in order to Start Printed Page 60642increase the utility of agricultural trade options while maintaining basic customer protections.
 64 FR 68011 (Dec.
 6, 1999).
-Based on its experience in administering this program, the Commission has determined that its estimates of the burden of this collection of information remains unchanged based on the number of firms and individuals that may apply for registration.
+Based on its experience in administering this program, the Commission is reducing its estimates of the burden of this collection of information based on revised assumptions of the number of firms and individuals that may apply for registration.
 Responses to the collection of information are mandatory pursuant to section 4c(b) of the Commodity Exchange Act.

 |17 CFR||Annual number of respondents||Frequency of response||Total annual responses||Hours per response||Total hours|

 |17 CFR part 32||360||On occasion||411||5.59||2,301|

 There are no capital costs or operating and maintenance costs associated with this collection.Start Signature